Dorthe Dahl-Jensen

-Dorthe Dahl-Jensen (born 8 September 1958, Copenhagen, Denmark) is a Danish palaeoclimatology professor and researcher at the Centre for Ice and Climate at the Niels Bohr Institute, University of Copenhagen in Denmark.
+Dorthe Dahl-Jensen (born 8 September 1958) is a Danish palaeoclimatology professor and researcher at the Centre for Ice and Climate at the Niels Bohr Institute, University of Copenhagen in Denmark.
 Her primary field is the study of ice and climate, specifically the reconstruction of climate records from ice cores and borehole data; ice flow models to date ice cores; continuum mechanical properties of anisotropic ice; ice in the Solar System; and the history and evolution of the Greenland Ice Sheet.

 Education and career

 Dahl-Jensen has an M.Sc.
-In Geophysics (1984) and a Ph.D. in Geophysics (1988) from the University of Copenhagen.
+In Geophysics (1984) and a Ph.D. in geophysics (1988) from the University of Copenhagen.

 As a student in 1980, Dahl-Jensen took part in ice-core drilling at the Dye 3 site on the Greenland ice sheet, a project led by Willi Dansgaard.
 Although Dansgaard had a rule that no women were allowed at the drilling site, he allowed Dahl-Jensen to participate.
 She and her drilling partner Jørgen Peder Steffensen later married.

 She was hired by Copenhagen's Niels Bohr Institute as an associate professor in 1997; in 2007, she became head of its Centre for Ice and Climate.
+In 2022 she was awarded the Seligman Crystal by the International Glaciological Society.